marifinstad/anvendt-data-science/README.md

 Guardrail Metrics: Guardrail metrics will include ensuring that the accuracy of the machine learning system does not fall below a specified threshold, guaranteeing that patient data privacy is maintained, and verifying that the response time of the system remains within an acceptable range.

 ### 5.5.
 Human-in-the-loop

-How will you incorporate human intervention into your ML system (e.g., product/customer exclusion lists)?

 Incorporating human intervention, also known as the human-in-the-loop approach, is essential for maintaining the ethical and responsible use of machine learning systems, especially in sensitive domains like healthcare.
 Here's how we plan to integrate human oversight into our ML system: